Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 ### Tuning the control parameters

 For the purpose, a YAML file is created to interface the low level control units.
-This directly loads the parameters to the VESC driver.
+This directly loads the parameters to the VESC driver through VESC tool.
+Some details about the VESC driver in general, how to load the params and interface it is given under this wiki page:

-**TODO: where is this YAML file??? ackermann_rc/param/rc_driver_vesc.yaml**
+`/wiki/vesc`

+The interface in general covers:
+- `low_level_speed_controller` pkg interfacing with VESC package (translation of speed commands to VESC motor control signals)
+- VESC Tool configuration: please refer to `Firmware/FourWheelCarConfigurations(VESC)/README.md`
+- Remote controller interface to VESC: param set under `ackermann_rc/param/rc_driver_vesc.yaml`
+- PID control: PID parameters are set under /pose_follower package.
+This package decides the speed values to be commanded to the motor drivers (VESC for fourwd).
+The parameters can be changed from `pid_controller.launch` under *pose_follower* package.
+- **TODO: how to give a goal point for navigation (writing to a rostopic/callign a service)**

 **TODO: here write how to add the config file**

- - WRITE Data that are available already with the config
- - How to give a goal (mention about the final orientation) -->
- - In cfg folder of pose_follower package also there is a rviz config for visualization.
-Pid parameters can be changed from pid_controller.launch file in pose_follower package.
-This launch file basically sets up move_base system with parameters and loads controllers.
+#### Remaining Motor Control Issues:
+Some issues that needs to be resolved regarding fourwd car's VESC and motor drive:
+- Extend VESC firmware to incorporate encoder speed sending.
+This is referred under wiki page: Wiki-->vesc
+- low_level_speed_controller needs a fine tuning along with VESC driver parameters (to be set under VESC firmware and VESC tool) to satisfy a proper take-off and break behaviors.

 ### Emergency Stop